-The Latter-day Saints experienced problem after problem while in Missouri.
-It seemed like nothing was going to work out for the Saints in Missouri.
-One of the reasons problems kept coming was the attack from within the Church.
-There were multiple people who would profess to be Latter-day Saints and turn their backs on their neighbors.
-It was a purifying time for the members of the Church.
-One of the worst betrayers of the Latter-day Saints was a man named George M. Hinkle.
-He is known by Church Historians as the "Benedict Arnold" of Church History.
+The Latter-day Saints experienced extreme hardships during their time in Missouri.
+The Latter-day Saints had their homes burned, were robbed, attacked and arrested.
+The betrayal of trusted friends was one of the hardest parts of the Missouri years.
+There were many people who would profess to be Latter-day Saints and turn their backs on their neighbors when the need arose.
+It was a purifying time for the members of the Church, and it hurt.
+Two of the very worst betrayers of the Latter-day Saints was a man named George M. Hinkle and William McLellen.
+George Hinkle is known by Church Historians as the "Benedict Arnold" of Church History, .

 George M. Hinkle was the colonel of the Mormon militia in 1838.
 Hinkle had dark motives and desiring the death of the Prophet Joseph Smith made a secret deal to hand over Joseph Smith with other leaders to the Missouri Mob.
 Hinkle expected the Prophet Joseph Smith to be killed, and he would have been if Alexander Doniphan would not have stopped it.
 It was through this arrest that the Prophet Joseph Smith was sent to Liberty Jail.